Excerpt from Dream Eater

-Dezmond attempted to frown at Alistair, but it was far too difficult a feat when both top eyelids were pulled from their respective eyes.
-"Get off, my eyeballs are shriveling!"
+Dezmond attempted to frown at Alistair, but it was far too difficult a feat when both top eyelids had been pulled from their respective eyes.
+“Get off, my eyeballs are shrivelling!”
 He pushed his sibling to the floor.
-"I thought you meant you wanted help tomorrow.
-It's got to be..."
-Dezmond reached for his digital clock and stared at the oppressive numbers shining up at him.
+“I thought you meant you wanted help tomorrow.
+It's got to be...”
+Dezmond reached for his digital clock and stared at the dark red numbers shining up at him.
 It took a moment for him to understand what he was reading; the numbers didn't quite make sense.
-His brain assured him that the numbers were 'far too early in the morning to be checking the time'.
-He agreed with his brain and put the clock down.
+His brain assured him that they said it was “far too early in the morning to be checking the time”.
+He agreed with his brain and he put the clock down.

-The child smiled at the older man.
-Alistair was nine-years-old, Dezmond's elder brother and favourite playmate.
+The boy smiled at him.
+Alistair was nine years old, Dezmond's elder brother and favourite playmate.

-Dezmond wasn't so keen on sneaking off to the shed to check on the progress of whatever Alistair had planted this year.
+Dezmond wasn't so keen on sneaking off to the shed to check on the progress of whatever Alistair had planted.
 He stared down at his older brother.
 He would find Alistair in the morning...

-Dezmond rubbed his aching back.
-Alistair leapt to his feet and pulled on his brother's sleeve, playing out the memory, oblivious to the drastic change in Dezmond’s age.
+As if on cue, Alistair leaped to his feet and pulled on his brother's sleeve, playing out the memory, oblivious to the drastic change in Dezmond’s age.
 "Come on!
-We don't know when mom and dad will be up!"
+We don't know when Mom and Dad will be up!"

-The older man got up out of his childhood bed.
+The older man got up out of his childhood bed, rubbing his back.
 His bones ached, and it hurt to breathe.
 He struggled to focus.
 Memories of a forgotten life nagged at him, begging for attention.
 Yet he couldn't grab hold of the threads of that reality.
 A part of him was desperate to remain with his brother, to return to a simpler time in his life.
 To a time where fighting demons was kept secret.